 There are two types of hard water, temporary hard water and permanent hard water.
 Temporary hard water is the form we are most used to and the one which causes us all the problems.
 The minerals in temporary hard water precipitate out of the water easily, thus forming limescale.

 What is Limescale?

-Limescale is the all to familiar by-product of hard water.
+Limescale is the all too familiar by-product of hard water.
 A hard, chalky deposit which bonds on surfaces when hard water comes into contact.
-Limescale will usually appear yellowy white in colour but this can vary, water with a higher iron content will have a more reddish brown deposit.
+Limescale will usually appear yellowy white in colour but this can vary, water with a higher iron content will have a reddish brown deposit.
 This deposit builds up into layers over time becoming more and more difficult to remove the longer it is left uncleaned.

 The higher the hardness of the water the higher the likelihood limescale will form and in greater quantities.
 But why does limescale form in the first place?
 There are two primary reasons limescale forms, the first is when water evaporates leaving the scale forming minerals behind on surfaces, these will then proceed to bond to the surfaces on which they rest.
 Secondly when the water is heated the minerals within the water will rapidly begin to form scale, much to the detriment of heating elements across Britain!